 Crameo – When a Hollywood blockbuster franchise attempts to cram in brief, mostly useless appearance from a supporting character as a way of setting up future installments.

 Cream Dream Supreme – A movie or news headline that gets Frank particularly excited.

-Criterionitis – A term coined by Frank on Episode #484: The Equalizer that refers to slightly inflated review scores for films that are released via the Criterion Collection.
+Criterionitis – A term coined by Frank on Episode #483: The Drop that refers to slightly inflated review scores for films that are released via the Criterion Collection.
 Also jokingly used in reference to the disc rot problem found on select Criterion Blu-rays.
 (See also: Classitosis) (See also: Nostalgiarrhea)